 Changing Of Roles

-Cancer may change your roles in your relationships.
-If you are the breadwinner of your family, you must come to terms with stepping out of that role while getting treatment.
+Lung cancer, breast cancer, and other types may change your roles in your relationships.
+If you are the breadwinner of your family, you must come to terms with stepping out of that role while getting co pay for treatment.
 This kind of sudden shift may be confusing at first, but your counselor will facilitate this process.